 - What libraries do they use and enjoy using?

 - What learning is changing behaviours and having an impact on the change programme?

-A flexible product will be able to extract the answers to questions like these in order to personalise the experience and provide you with more powerful reporting capability. magpie can do this through a configurable chat UI (and surveying).
+A flexible product will be able to extract the answers to questions like these in order to personalise the experience and provide you with more powerful reporting capability.
+Filtered can do this through a configurable chat UI (and surveying).
 But you can also survey (outside of product) to get to this.